opencomputeproject/onie/docs/_sources/design-spec/kernel.txt

 The ``vendor_machine_probe()`` is called by the kernel at boot time.
 It searches the device tree for a node whose compatible property is "vendor,machine".
-If it finds it the kernel now knows what type of machine is running.
+If it finds it, the kernel now knows what type of machine is running.

-The platform specific ``vendor_machine_restart()`` function is called by the kernel during system reboot.
+The platform-specific ``vendor_machine_restart()`` function is called by the kernel during system reboot.
 In this example it is necessary to write to a reset register within a board CPLD.
 Some systems may not need this as they can simply use the ``HRESET_REQ`` signal provided by